Post

 Overview

-The series will consist of 3 posts, and this is the first post in the series.
+This series is planned to consist of 3 posts, and the post you are reading is the first one.

-This guide assumes you’re using an x86_64 Linux environment with an NVIDIA graphics card that supports CUDA.
-While I’ve primarily tested on Ubuntu and Fedora, there may be slight differences in some details for other distributions.
+This guide assumes an x86_64 Linux environment with an NVIDIA graphics card that supports CUDA.
+Since I have not tested it directly on distributions other than Ubuntu or Fedora, some details may differ slightly.

 Development Environment Configuration

-• Technology stack to build (languages and libraries)
+• Tech stack to be set up (languages & libraries)

 • Python 3